ibmArtifacts/custom-jwt-invoke/README.md

 NOTE: You will notice the following error below.
 You may ignore that, but please republish the api.
 ![image](https://github.com/ibmArtifacts/custom-jwt-invoke/assets/66093865/3f09a6a9-82d3-4c46-8502-5ab0a495865d)

 3. Once published, go to the **Test** tab of the api and click **Send** to invoke the jwt-generate service.
-At this time, the jwt-udp api you've just tested has called the jwt provider api to retrieve a token, to which then the JWT is assigned to the Authorization header for it to be avilable downstream in a backend call.
+At this point, the jwt-udp api you've just tested has called the jwt provider api to retrieve a token, to which then the JWT is assigned to the Authorization header for it to be avilable downstream in a backend call.
-You will see from the diagram below that the header contains "authorization", which will flow down stream to the next policy, which can be an Invoke to a backend service that requires the JWT.
+You will see from the diagram below that the header contains "authorization" from the syslog trace, which will flow down stream to the next policy, which may be an Invoke policy to a backend service that requires the JWT.
 ![image](https://github.com/ibmArtifacts/custom-jwt-invoke/assets/66093865/dd8ae147-c4b0-4498-8466-83ccf7bb84bf)